Normmatt/hwtests/README.md

 The beginnings of a homebrew test suite for Citra.

+Use send-exec.py to run the tests over the network, without any permanent copying.
-Press A to run, press B to close.
+Press A to run, press START to close.

 ### Thanks to